snubwoody/wakunguma.com/src/articles/rust-performance.md

 libraries that are slower to compile will end up *affecting* all the downstream crates.
 In a lot of other languages the standard library has a lot of built-in tooling which means there's generally less use of libraries.
 Rust, however, has a more minimal standard library, so it's fairly common to see a crate with a lot of dependencies.
 So one 'bad actor' in the chain affects everyone downstream.
+If one of your dependencies included the `regex` crate because they needed to filter a single string, your project now has to pay for that as well.

 Macros are the final piece of the puzzle.
 It's quite easy to make a macro that has horrible compile times.